devlibx/experiment-java-mcp-server/README.md

 ## 🔧 Using the MCP Inspector

-The MCP Inspector is a tool that allows you to test and debug your MCP server.
+The MCP Inspector is a tool that allows you to test and debug your MCP server (If you want to debug MCP server).
 To use it:

 1. Install and run the MCP Inspector:
    ```bash